 - Duke-In Programs: It's recommended to apply early, as many Duke-In programs admit students on a rolling basis.
 Occasionally, select programs may extend the application deadline beyond the original published date.
 Always consult the GEO website for updated Duke-In program deadlines.

 Many Duke-Approved program applications require that GEO approves your application.
 This process is sometimes called an advisor approval form or a home school nomination.
 All such requests should be sent to email@example.com.
 Your Dean’s and Conduct checks must be complete before your application can be approved.

-MY GLOBAL ED
+MY EXPERIENTIAL ED